damianhakert/damianhakert.github.io/source/posts/2017-02-13-facilitating-ideation-how-our-ux-team-used-the-four-step-sketch.html.md

 At the end of our workshop we had generated a number of ideas for the new project dashboard.
 The Four-Step Sketch was great for opening our minds and allowing us to develop and communicate solutions.
 You can [view all of our sketches](https://drive.google.com/drive/folders/0B-PqsmU0p5QVMFZCNm4yRFhBblU?usp=sharing), and [contribute to the issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/27112) as we continue to flesh out details surrounding the new dashboard.

-*We want to hear from you!
-How does your team work together through the ideation phase?*
+*How does your team work together through the ideation phase?
+Get in touch: taurie@gitlab.com*